 Farmhouse Christmas decor especially with barns are my theme this year, so when I spotted this ribbon at Michael’s of all places I snapped all the three rolls they had.

-The best part of this ribbon is it is 3″ wide and wired.
-Unwired Christmas ribbon is just too difficult to decorate a tree with.
+The first two ribbons the gorgeous 3″ inch ribbon was wired thankfullly.
+I find unwired Christmas ribbon just too challenging to decorate a tree with.
 With the three inch width of the ribbon I was able to find some shiny plain red ribbon that was just a little bit wider.
+I added these two ribbons as a backdrop to the Christmas tree.

-The easiest way to add ribbon to a Christmas tree is to start at the top and cascade the ribbon down the Christmas tree.
-Tuck the Christmas tree ribbon deep inside the tree, attach it to one the most inner branches near the trunk.
-Once the ribbon is secure inside the tree, roll it and pull the wired ribbon our in curls.
-Tuck the ribbon end of the ribbon towards the outer part of the Christmas tree.
+I added the first two ribbons to the Christmas tree starting at the top and cascading down.
+Tuck the Christmas tree ribbon deep inside the tree, attach it to one of the most inner branches near the trunk.
+Once the ribbon is secure inside the tree, roll it into a loop and pull the wired ribbon out to form curls.
+Tuck the end of the ribbon towards the outer part of the Christmas tree, and then snip it..

-After the barn ribbon was placed on the tree, I stood back and looked for gaps.
-The red and white ribbon was tied in pretty bows, the centers are wrapped in florists wire and bakers twine.
-The twine hides the wire.
-Wire works best so you can really attach the ribbon to the tree, otherwise they they tend to pop off.
+The red and white ribbon was tied in pretty bows, the centers are wrapped in florists wire and bakers twine to hide the wire.
+Wire works best because you can really attach the ribbon to the tree, so avoid them from popping off.

 After the ribbon was done, I tweeked it and then added the largest ornaments.